Graphs with convex balls: Contractibility of Rips complexes

 \begin{proof} By Lemma \ref{2-fellow-traveller}, $f^2(v)=f^2(w)=:x$.
 First, let $f(w)\sim u$.
 If $d(f(v),u)=3,$ since $v,x\in B_2(u)$ and $f(v)\notin B_2(u),$ by convexity of $B_2(u)$ we conclude that $v\sim x=f^2(v),$ which is impossible.
 So $f(w)\nsim u$.
 In particular we have $f(w)\ne f(u).$ First suppose that $f(w)\sim f(u).$ Then $f(u)\sim w$ and thus $w\prec u$.
 Hence $w\prec u\prec v$.
 Since $f^2(v)=f^2(w),$ BFS implies that $f^2(u)=x$, i.e., $x\sim f(u)$.
 Again, if $d(f(v),u)=3,$ since $v,x\in B_2(u)$ and $f(v)\notin B_2(u),$ we conclude that $v\sim x=f^2(v),$ a contradiction.
 Finally, let $f(w)\nsim f(u)$.
 By Lemma \ref{2-fellow-traveller}, $f^2(u)=f^2(w)=x$.
 Again, if $d(f(v),u)=3,$ then the fact that $v\nsim x$ and $w\nsim f(u)$ leads to a contradiction with the convexity of the balls $B_2(f(v))$ and $B_2(u)$. \end{proof}

 This concludes the proof of the theorem. \end{proof}

-\begin{remark} The graphs $G_2, G_3, G_4, \ldots$ from Figure~\ref{fig: G2 nonwm} show that the powers of CB-graphs are not in general weakly modular graphs, and thus are not weakly bridged.
-Namely, for any $k$, the $k$th power $G_k^k$ of $G_k$ does not satisfy the quadrangle conditions for the vertices $u,v,w,y$ as indicated in the figure. \end{remark} \tikzexternaldisable
+\begin{remark} Most of known classes of dismantlable graphs (systolic, weakly systolic, Helly) are weakly modular.
+Thickenings of median and swm-graphs are Helly graphs.
+Therefore, one may ask if the powers (Rips complexes) of CB-graphs belong to one of these classes of graphs, in particular, whether they are weakly modular.
+The graphs $G_2, G_3, G_4, \ldots$ from Figure~\ref{fig: G2 nonwm} show that this is not the case: for any $k$, the $k$th power $G_k^k$ of $G_k$ does not satisfy the quadrangle condition for the vertices $u,v,w,y$ as indicated in the figure. \end{remark} \tikzexternaldisable

 \begin{remark} General CB-graphs are not dismantlable (even if the main result of this section shows that their squares are dismantlable).
 A finite graph $G$ is \emph{dismantlable to a subgraph} $H$, if $G$ and $H$ satisfy the following conditions: (1) there exists a total ordering $v_k,\ldots,v_1$ of the vertices of $V(G)\setminus V(H)$ such that each vertex $v_i$ is dominated in the subgraph $G_i$ induced by $\{ v_i,v_{i-1},\ldots,v_1\}\cup V(H)$ either by a vertex $v_j$ with $j<i$ or by a vertex of $H$ and (2) $H$ does not contain any dominated vertex.
 It is well-known that all subgraphs $H$ of a graph $G$ to which $G$ is dismantlable are isomorphic \cite{Hell_Nesetril} and any such subgraph is called the \emph{core} of $G$.
 One can easily show that if $G$ is a CB-graph, then all intermediate subgraphs $G_i$ are also CB-graphs, thus the core $H$ of $G$ is a CB-graph.
 Since weakly systolic graphs are dismantlable \cite{ChepoiOsajda}, their cores are trivial (a single vertex).
 On the other hand, the core of any triangle-free CB-graph $G$ in which each 2-connected component contains a cycle is the graph $G$ itself.
 By Proposition \ref{thm: Moore}, each 2-connected component of such a graph is a Moore graph and thus has diameter 2.
 One can ask if this property extends to the cores of all finite CB-graphs: \end{remark}